DraxFM/DraxPloit-Grabber/README.md

 *enjoy the script fuggas*

-#### This program was made for educational purposes only.
+#### :x: This program was made for educational purposes only.
 I do not condone or promote and illegal acts that can be reproduced with my program! :x:

 ## Features